Principal Architect Salary

 Popular Skills for Principal Architect

-Principal Architects seem to require a number of specific skills.
-Most notably, facility with Enterprise Solutions, System Architecture, and Service Oriented Architecture (SOA) are correlated to pay that is significantly above average, leading to increases of 38 percent, 18 percent, and 15 percent, respectively.
-At the other end of the pay range are skills like Design and Project Management.
-Most people skilled in Design are similarly competent in Software Architecture.
+Principal Architects report using a diverse set of skills on the job.
+Most notably, facility with Enterprise Solutions, System Architecture, and Java are correlated to pay that is significantly above average, leading to increases of 35 percent, 21 percent, and 18 percent, respectively.
+Skills that pay less than market rate include Design and Project Management.
+Those proficient in Design are, more often than not, also skilled in Software Architecture.

 Pay by Experience Level for Principal Architect